CaioQuinteiro/CaioQuinteiro/README.md

 # 💫 About Me:

 Hello, my name is Caio, I am 21 years old.
 I am a full stack developer passionate about creating effective and innovative solutions.
 I have experience with various technologies, including Python, Django, HTML, CSS, JavaScript, and PostgreSQL.
-Throughout my career, I have worked on significant projects such as an inventory management system for a pizzeria, a management platform for a dealership, and I am currently developing a website for a real estate agent.

 I am in my third year of a Computer Science degree, where I am enhancing my knowledge in algorithms, data structures, and other areas of computing.
 Additionally, I have completed several extracurricular courses ranging from programming fundamentals to advanced techniques.